gwax/www-gwax/posts/2004/02/i-stole-figures-from-hippo.rst

 :updated: 2005-09-21 15:46:11+00:00
 :tags: this blog

-|dancing hippo| It occured to me, while looking at `Hippo's
+|dancing hippo| It occurred to me, while looking at `Hippo's
 blog <http://fluxion.mit.edu/blog/>`__ that I would do well to add the ability to have pictures accompany my blog entries.
 It's not that I have any good pictures to add right now, but at some point I might.
 Now, I